corgibytes/freshli-lib/README.md

 Once XPlot has successfully built, you'll need to navigate back to the main directory and build Freshli.
 There are multiple ways to build `freshli`.
 The simplest is directly on the command line by running `dotnet build`.

 You can also use an IDE for working on `freshli`.
-Most of the uses JetBrains Rider, but you can also use Visual Studio 2019.
+Most of the project's developers use JetBrains Rider, but you can also use Visual Studio 2019.
 If you don't want to use an IDE, then a text editor with good C# support such as Visual Studio Code or Atom also works equally well.

 This is what a successful command line build looks like: